-Captain Hutchinson I. Cone, Commander, United States Aviation Forces, Foreign Service, to Rear Admiral Henry B. Wilson, Commander, United States Naval Forces Based in France
+Captain Hutchinson I. Cone, Commander, Naval Aviation Forces, Foreign Service, to Rear Admiral Henry B. Wilson, Commander, United States Patrol Squadrons Operating in European Waters

 U.S.NAVAL FORCES OPERATING IN EUROPEAN WATERS